 The skills a career-ready software developer needs are established fact.
-What sets Tech Elevator apart is a curriculum the creates clear path to mastery for all students.
-Even starting from no coding experience, you can step into a new life in a matter of weeks.
+What sets Tech Elevator apart is a coding bootcamp curriculum that creates a clear path to mastery for all students.
+Even starting with no prior coding experience, you can step into a new tech career in a matter of weeks.

 Study: students work through a concept, compete a tutorial, and take a self-paced quiz.